MicrosoftDocs/defender-docs/microsoft-365/security/defender-business/compare-mdb-m365-plans.md

 - [Compare Microsoft Defender for Business (standalone) to Microsoft 365 Business Premium](#compare-security-features-in-microsoft-defender-for-business-to-microsoft-365-business-premium)
 - [Compare Defender for Business (standalone) to Microsoft Defender for Endpoint enterprise offerings](#compare-microsoft-defender-for-business-to-microsoft-defender-for-endpoint-plans-1-and-2)

-**You don't have to have a Microsoft 365 subscription to buy and use Microsoft Defender for Business (preview).** Microsoft Defender for Business (preview) is a standalone security solution for small and medium-sized businesses.
+**You don't have to have a Microsoft 365 subscription to buy and use Microsoft Defender for Business.** Microsoft Defender for Business is a standalone security solution for small and medium-sized businesses.
 If you do already have another subscription (such as Microsoft 365 Business Basic or Standard), consider adding Microsoft Defender for Business to get more threat protection capabilities.

 ## Compare security features in Microsoft Defender for Business to Microsoft 365 Business Premium

 > [!NOTE]
-> This article is intended to provide a high-level overview of threat protection features included in Microsoft Defender for Business (preview) and Microsoft 365 Business Premium.
+> This article is intended to provide a high-level overview of threat protection features included in Microsoft Defender for Business and Microsoft 365 Business Premium.
 This article is not intended to serve as a service description or licensing contract document.
 For more information, see [Microsoft 365 licensing guidance for security & compliance](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance)

 **Beginning March 1, 2022, Defender for Business will start rolling out as part of Microsoft 365 Business Premium.
 Defender for Business as a standalone offering is still in preview.**